 Mark Dubois became famous in 1979 when he chained himself to a rock as the Army Corps of Engineers was flooding California’s Stanislaus River behind a huge new dam.
 In the years after, Mark co-founded California’s river protection organization, Friends of the River, and co-founded the international river advocacy organization, International Rivers Network.
 Mark was the international coordinator for Earth Day in 1990 and 2000, and has continued to press for environmental protection in various professional roles since then.
 Mark joined us on our Green River trip last year, and now, as a member of our board, he will help us paddle into the future.

-Teresa Odendahl, PhD, Chair, is the President and CEO of Global Greengrants Fund.
+Teresa Odendahl, PhD, Chair, is the former President and CEO of Global Greengrants Fund.
 Terry has spent more than 30 years working to bridge the gap between our natural and human worlds.
 Prior to joining Global Greengrants in 2009, Terry helmed the National Network of Grantmakers for over a decade, and later the New Mexico Association of Grantmakers.
 She also worked to protect public lands in the western United States, as a program officer at the Wyss Foundation.
 An anthropologist by training, she has held faculty positions at Georgetown University’s Public Policy Institute; the University of California, San Diego; and Yale University.
 Terry’s background in anthropology and philanthropy is complemented by her expertise in gender studies.
 She is the co-author or editor of four books: Charity Begins at Home: Generosity and Self-Interest Among the Philanthropic Elite; America’s Wealthy and the Future of Foundations; Women and Power in the Nonprofit Sector; and Career Patterns in Philanthropy, as well as numerous articles on a variety of topics.
 Terry is co-founder of the Institute for Women’s Policy Research in Washington, D.C., and the Institute for Collaborative Change in New Mexico.
-Terry is leading Global Greengrants’ to expand its support for women-led solutions to environmental issues.
+Terry led Global Greengrants’ to expand its support for women-led solutions to environmental issues.
 When she’s not traveling the world, Terry enjoys spending time with her two adult daughters and gardening at her home in Lyons, Colorado.